Physiotherapist

 Experience with a variety of conditions such as sports injuries, post-operative rehabilitation, and chronic pain management

-Q18.
-Tell me something about shockwave
+Q. Tell me about shockwave therapy.

 Shockwave therapy is a non-invasive treatment that uses acoustic waves to treat various musculoskeletal conditions.